 Under the law as amended by 2005 Act 25, only violations of the rules of the road enumerated in Ch.
-346, Stats., and offenses specifically identified in s.
-351.02(1)(a), Stats., count as "minor offenses."
-Persons who commit a combination of 12 or more "minor" and "major offenses" are deemed "Habitual Traffic Offenders."
+346, Stats., count as "minor offenses."
+Thus, only persons who commit 12 or more violations of ch.
+346, Stats., are deemed "Habitual Traffic Offenders" under the amended law.
 This rule makes minor changes to Ch.
-Trans 103 to make it consistent with the new definition of "minor offense" enacted in Act 25.
+Trans 103 to make it consistent with the new statutory provisions.